talmonf/kombuchify.github.io/docs/tools-and-gear.md

 How to chose a good container:

 -   Big enough (more than 2L).
 There no container that is too big!
--   Material: glas or ceramic
+-   Material: glas or ceramic, but preferably glas, so that you can see what's happening inside!
 -   A big enough opening on the top

 Our choice: